ant-design/antd-mobile-samples/rn-expo/README.md

-# antd-mobile React-Native app for expo
+# antd-mobile-rn React-Native app for expo

-## How to use `antd-mobile` with create-react-native-app
+## How to use `antd-mobile-rn` with create-react-native-app

 ### Install and Initialization